 7. Santa’s dress

-The unfashionable red dressing gown and unhealthy belly of Santa, was the product of the American caricaturist Thomas Nast, who depicted him with his well-known attributes for the first time in 1881.
+The unfashionable red dressing gown and unhealthy belly of Santa, was the product of the American caricaturist Thomas Nast, who depicted him for the first time in his well-known attributes in 1881.

-The ultimate Christmas decoration passes unquestionably many times, as a simple adornment.
-But it’s quite easy to smell traces of nature-worship and renewal symbolism in its tradition.
-Germanic, Norse, and Saxon paganism had believed in a giant tree as the centre of the universe, called Yggdrasil.
+The most iconic Christmas decoration is unquestionably the Christmas Tree, an evergreen tree which allows us to guess traces of nature-worship and renewal symbolism in its tradition.
+Germanic, Norse, and Saxon paganism had believed in a giant tree as the centre of their universe, called Yggdrasil.

-Nobody really kissed me this Xmas under the mistletoe, but maybe you’ll be luckier, so let me give you a hint about its origins.
-Let’s go back to the Saturnalia, when the Romans hung evergreen wreaths in their doors, as did northern Europeans during Yule, because evergreen symbolised the triumph of life over death.
+Nobody really kissed me this Xmas under the mistletoe, but maybe you’ll be luckier so let me give you a hint about its origins.
+Let’s go back to the Saturnalia, when the Romans hanged evergreen wreaths in their doors, and the same happened in northern Europe during Yule, because evergreen symbolized the triumph of life over death.

-Celtic people believed it to possess healing qualities, but the most famous tale related to the mistletoe comes from Norse mythology.
-Baldr, son of Odin, was made invulnerable to everything in the world, except mistletoe.
-Loki, a precursor to modern scientists, decided to test the hypothesis and deceived Baldr’s blind brother, Höðr, into shooting Baldr with a projectile weapon made of mistletoe, thus killing Baldr.
-DON’T try shooting mistletoe at anybody this Christmas please.
+Ancient Celtic people believed it to possess healing qualities, but the most famous tale related to the mistletoe comes from Norse mythology.
+Baldr, son of Odin, was made invulnerable to everything in the world, except the mistletoe.
+Loki, a precursor of modern scientist, decided to test the hypothesis and deceived Baldr’s blind brother, Höðr, to shoot Baldr with an arrow or spear made of mistletoe, killing Baldr.
+DON’T try shooting mistletoe at anybody this Christmas, please.

 And last but not least, a tradition from my native Catalonia.
-Our Christmas Eve revolves around a decorated log, which we have been feeding since the 8th of December, with orange peels and other stuff you’d give only to a war prisoner.
+Our Christmas Eve revolves around a decorated log, which we have been feeding since the 8th of December, with orange peels and stuff you’d give only to your prisoner.
 We call it Cagatió (Shitting log or Poo log) or Tió de Nadal (Christmas Log).

-The children of the house lock themselves in a bedroom while the Cagatió warms-up.
-When the kids return, they grab a stick and beat, literally, the shit out of the log.
-Literally.
-Chanting a special song, which varies in every household, they demand presents, and the Cagatió lays them down inside the box underneath him.
+The children of the house are locked away in a bedroom while the Cagatió warms-up.
+When they return, they grab a stick and beat, literally, the shit out of the log.
+Chanting a special song that varies in every household, they demand presents, and the Cagatió lay them down within the box underneath him.
 The young-ones keep repeating the routine until the Cagatió runs out of magical poo.

-Traditionally, in the Catalan homes the Cagatió brought small gifts like sweets and Torró (a typical Christmas dessert), but nowadays has improved his intestinal capacity, and brings larger and more expensive gifts.
+Traditionally, in the Catalan homes the Cagatió brought small gifts like sweets and Torró (a typical Christmas dessert), but nowadays has improved his intestinal capacity and brings larger and more expensive gifts like PlayStations and laptops.

-The Cagatió is part of the European tradition of the Yule log, and years ago, it used to be burnt as well, after being exhausted of presents.
-If you think I made it up, that is impossible that your country lacks such a cool Xmas custom, and that you must simply resign yourself to the fat guy illegally breaking into your home; then watch this demonstration, and start celebrating Xmas in style like the Catalans:
+The Cagatió is part of the European tradition of the Yule log, and years ago, it used to be burnt as well, after exhausting the presents.
+If you think I made it up, that is impossible that your country lacks such a cool Xmas custom, and that you must resign yourself to the fat guy breaking illegally into your home; watch this demonstration and start celebrating Xmas in style like the Catalans: